OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 The Enterprise and Developer Products enable you to purchase, subscribe to, or use other products and online services from Microsoft or third parties with different privacy practices, and those other products and online services are governed by their respective privacy statements and policies.

-Learn MoreTop of page Enterprise online servicesEnterprise online services
+Learn moreTop of page Enterprise online servicesEnterprise online services

 To provide the Enterprise Online Services, Microsoft uses data you provide (including Customer Data, Personal Data, Administrator Data, Payment Data, and Support Data) and data Microsoft collects or generates associated with your use of the Enterprise Online Services.
 We process data as described in the Online Services Terms (OST) and the Microsoft Trust Center.